StanislavYatsevich/Store_Sales/README.md

 ## Development
-1. Clone this repository to your machine.
+1. Clone this repository to your machine (probably using your IDE, I use VS Code).
 2. Download [the dataset](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data).
 Create a folder path data/raw_data in the directory with the project and save all .csv files there.
 3. Make sure Python 3.12.3 and [Poetry](https://python-poetry.org/docs/) are installed on your machine (I use Poetry 1.8.2).
 4. Install all requirements (including dev requirements) to poetry environment via your terminal: